-Centrally monitor server disk consumption and folder sizes, graphically view folder sizes, scan folder permissions and automtically delete old database backups, log files and temporary files.
+Centrally monitor server disk consumption and directory sizes, graphically view directory sizes, scan directory permissions and automtically delete old database backups, log files and temporary files.

 The directory monitor enables you to receive notification when a directory exceeds a maximum size or when a directory changes a certain amount between scans.
 For example, receive notification when a directory exceeds 10 GBs or when a directory increases in size by 100 MBs within a 24 hour period.